bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Using SCSS vs. Sass</h4>

-Deciding on whether to use SCSS or Sass boils down to personal preference, and is a decision to be made based on what is best for a specific team and project.
-There are pros and cons to each syntax, all of which are fair.
+<p>Deciding on whether to use SCSS or Sass boils down to personal
+preference, and is a decision to be made based on what is best for a specific team and project.
+There are pros and cons to each syntax, all of which are fair.</p>

-Personally, I prefer the Sass syntax as it requires less characters and provides, I believe, a cleaner syntax.
+<p>Personally, I prefer the Sass syntax as it requires less characters and
+provides, I believe, a cleaner syntax.
 Sass will not allow straight CSS input as SCSS does, and will not put up with any composition errors.
-Sass has a bit more of a learning curve, however a learning curve I see well worth the ease of manageable styles.
+Sass has a bit more of a learning curve, however a learning curve I see well worth the ease of manageable styles.</p>

-Moving forward the examples in this lesson will use Sass, however they may also all be accomplished with SCSS.
+<p>Moving forward the examples in this lesson will use Sass, however they
+may also all be accomplished with SCSS.</p>

 <h4>Nesting</h4>

-In the syntax example above you will notice how selectors may be nested inside of one another to create compound selectors.
+<p>In the syntax example above you will notice how selectors may be nested
+inside of one another to create compound selectors.
 The nesting quickly outlines identifiable selectors, however it is important not to go overboard.
 Do **not** nest selectors for unapparent reasons or go overboard nesting one selector under the prior one.
-Using specific selectors without raising specificity is important.
+Using specific selectors without raising specificity is important.</p>

 <h4>Sass</h4>